AdamHoffma/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

-Relational databases are rigid in what can be related to what, where SQL lets you relate any table to numerous other tables
+Relational databases are rigid in what can be related to what, where SQL lets you relate any table to numerous other tables structure vs language

 - [ ] Why do tables need a `primary key`?

-To uniquely indentify a row
+To uniquely indentify a row serve as the index

 - [ ] What is the name given to a table column that references the primary key on another table.